lexie-liang/LiangJiayu.github.io/index.md

 - [2023-2024]  **BA in English** at Shandong University (Average Grade: 88.71/100)

 ## Research Interests
-- Production and Perception of Non-native Language
+- Production and Perception of Non-native Languages
 - Cross-domain Transfer Effects between Music and Language Experience
 - Age-related Differences in Language Learning